thoughtram/blog/_posts/2015-05-03-the-difference-between-annotations-and-decorators.md

 The reason why this translate to a nested array, is because a parameter can have more than one annotation.

-Okay, so now we know what those annotations are and what they translate to, but we still don't know how something like `@Component` makes a normal class actually a component in Angular 2.
+Okay, so now we know what those metadata annotations are and what they translate to, but we still don't know how something like `@Component` makes a normal class actually a component in Angular 2.
 It turns out that Angular itself takes care of that.
-Annotations are really just meta data added to code.
+Annotations are really just metadata added to code.
 That's why `@Component` and `@View` are a very specific implementation details of Angular 2.
 In fact, there are a couple of other annotations that the framework comes with.
 But also only the framework knows what to do with that information.

-Another very interesting learning is that Angular expects the meta data on `annotations` and `parameters` properties of classes.
-If Traceur would not translate them to those particular properties, Angular 2 wouldn't know from where to get the meta data.
+Another very interesting learning is that Angular expects the metadata on `annotations` and `parameters` properties of classes.
+If Traceur would not translate them to those particular properties, Angular 2 wouldn't know from where to get the metadata.
 Which makes **AtScript Annotations** just a very specific implementation of what annotations could actually be.

-Wouldn't it be nicer if you as a consumer could decide where your meta data is attached to in your code?
-This is where decorators come in.
+Wouldn't it be nicer if you as a consumer could decide where your metadata is attached to in your code?
+Yes!
+And this is where decorators come into play.

 ## Decorators

-Decorators are a [proposed standard](https://github.com/wycats/javascript-decorators) for ECMAScript 7 by Yehuda Katz, to annotate and modify classes and properties at design time.
+Decorators are a [proposed standard](https://github.com/wycats/javascript-decorators) for ECMAScript 2016 by Yehuda Katz, to annotate and modify classes and properties at design time.
 This sounds pretty much like what annotations do right?
 Well... sort of.
 Let's take a look at what a decorator looks like:

 {% highlight javascript %}
 {% raw %}
 // A simple decorator
-@annotation
+@decoratorExpression
 class MyClass { }
 {% endraw %}
 {% endhighlight %}

 Wait.
 This looks exactly like an AtScript annotation!
 That's right.
 But it isn't.
 From a consumer perspective, a decorator indeed looks like the thing that we know as "AtScript Annotation".
-There is a significant difference though. **You** are in charge of what your decorator does to your code.
-Taking the code above, a corresponding decorator implementation for `@annotation` could look like this:
+There is a significant difference though. **We** are in charge of what our decorator does to our code.
+Taking the code above, a corresponding decorator implementation for `@decoratorExpression` could look like this:

 {% highlight javascript %}
 {% raw %}
-function annotation(target) {
+function decoratorExpression(target) {
    // Add a property on target
    target.annotated = true;
 }